Zolang/Zolang/README.md

 Zolang does this by offloading code generation to its users through [Stencil (template language)](https://stencil.fuller.li/en/latest/) specification files.

 Theoretically though, these (`.stencil`) specification files could make Zolang output any kind of text.
-Making the language a very useful code generation tool.
+Making the language a very useful code generation tool and a decent (though naive) lightweight alternative to a cross-compiler.

 <a name="Why"></a>
 ## Why Zolang?